New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 ![20240826_110047](https://cloud-ivkikeghh-hack-club-bot.vercel.app/0img_20241231_123601.jpg)

 ## What are High-Altitude Balloons?
-High-Altitude Ballooning (HAB) offers a formally structured yet thrilling hobby, launching payloads to near-space (30km) for atmospheric research, breathtaking imagery, and scientific experimentation.
-While demanding meticulous planning, safety adherence, and technical skill in electronics and mechanics, HAB rewards hobbyists with hands-on engineering challenges and atmospheric understanding.
+High altitude balloons (HABs) allow space science enthusiasts to launch their own payloads to near-space (30km) at a cost of hundreds of dollars instead of millions of dollars.
+This can be done for atmospheric research, breathtaking imagery, and scientific experimentation.
+While demanding meticulous planning, safety adherence, and technical skill in electronics and mechanics, this hobby rewards makers with a chance to get hands on with projects like electronic data loggers, camera systems, wireless communications, and more.
 ## Parts and Materials
 This codebase is meant to work with the Tiny4FSK PCB, also available on this GitHub repository.
 Key components include: